 In 2012, the Treasury dug into its pockets for another £1 million to pay for the Queen’s Diamond Jubilee celebrations.

-The Queen’s private land and the Privy Purse
+The King’s private land and the Privy Purse

-Separate from the Crown Estates, Queen Elizabeth has some private holdings as well.
-The most famous ones are Sandringham and Balmoral, which she inherited from her father.
-In addition, she owns a valuable stamp collection and works of art.
+Separate from the Crown Estates, King Charles has some private holdings as well.
+The most famous ones are Sandringham and Balmoral, which he inherited from his mother.
+In addition, he owns a valuable stamp collection and works of art.

-She also controls the Duchy of Lancaster.
+He also controls the Duchy of Lancaster.
 Income from this estate has been known historically as “the Privy Purse.”
-Overall, these estates provide Her Majesty with another $25 million.
+Overall, these estates provide His Majesty with another $25 million.

-The Queen will often use this private money to pay for expenses incurred by other members of the royal family.
+The King will often use this private money to pay for expenses incurred by other members of the royal family.

-The Queen does not own the Crown Jewels
+The King does not own the Crown Jewels

-Some items within the Queen’s possession do not actually belong to her but are held on behalf of the nation.
+Some items within the King’s possession do not actually belong to him but are held on behalf of the nation.
 These include the Royal residences, art and treasures in the Royal Collection, and the Crown Jewels.

 The Duchy of Cornwall, as described by the Royal website, is: “one of the largest and oldest estates in Britain.
 It includes around 54.521 hectares in 23 counties, mostly in the South West of England.
 The Duchy was created in 1337 by Edward III for his son and heir, Prince Edward, and its primary function was to provide him and future Princes of Wales with an income from its assets.”

-Before Harry broke from the royal family to become financially independent, 95% of his income was from his father’s estates while the final 5% was from the Grant.
+Before Harry broke from the royal family to become financially independent, 95% of his income was from the estates, then owned by his father, while the final 5% was from the Grant.

 Trusts for Prince William and Harry